The Last Dance.

 Since then, Portugal have fell at the round of 16 twice, in addition to a shock group-stage exit in 2014, while they made it to the quarter-finals of the 2022 tournament, losing to Morocco.

-Ronaldo's ongoing importance for Portugal is demonstrated by the fact that he scored five times during their qualification campaign for the competition.
+Ronaldo's ongoing importance for Portugal is demonstrated by the fact that he scored five times during their qualification campaign for the competition - ending their qualifying run as top scorer.

-Ronaldo is available for Portugal's first two matches of 2026 World Cup despite recent red card
+Ronaldo is available for Portugal's first two matches of 2026 World Cup despite a recent red card

-Portugal will take on Chile and Nigeria in two pre-World Cup friendlies in early June before beginning their tournament against DR Congo on June 17; Roberto Martinez's side will then face Uzbekistan and Colombia and June 23 and June 28 respectively.
+Portugal will take on Chile and Nigeria in two pre-World Cup friendlies in early June before beginning their tournament against DR Congo on June 17; Roberto Martinez's side will then face Uzbekistan and Colombia on June 23 and June 28, respectively.

 Ronaldo was sent off in Portugal's World Cup qualifier against Republic of Ireland last November and faced being banned for his country's opening two group matches this summer.

-However, FIFA decided to suspend for one year the final two games of his ban, with the disciplinary committee taking into account that it was Ronaldo's first red card for his country.
+However, FIFA decided to suspend the final two games of his suspension for one year, with the disciplinary committee taking into account that it was Ronaldo's first red card for his country.

-As a result, Ronaldo will be available for his country's 2026 World Cup opener against DR Congo, and it will be fascinating to see what the tournament holds for the greatest goalscorer of all time.
+As a result, outside of suffering a devastating injury in Portugal's two warm-up fixtures, Ronaldo will be available for his country's 2026 World Cup opener against DR Congo, and it will be fascinating to see what the tournament holds for the greatest goalscorer of all time.